 The USA team's inaugural sale at the Simeone Automotive Museum in Philadelphia was an enormous success, with 94 per cent of lots sold to

 realise $2.8 million.
-The top-selling lot was a 1973 Ferrari 365 GTB/4 Daytona Coupé from long-term first ownership, which realized $357,000.
+The top-selling lot was a 1973 Ferrari 365 GTB/4 Daytona Coupé from long-term first ownership, which realised $357,000.
 Meanwhile, an extremely rare 1920s Brooklands racing motorcycle that was one of only two of its kind known to survive was the star at the Motorcycle department's £1.3 million autumn sale at the Staffordshire County Showground.
 The 1929 Grindlay-Peerless-JAP 500cc 'Hundred Model' that lapped Brooklands at over 100mph in 1937 in the hands of the late Edmond 'Boy' Tubb sold for £67,580.
-Elsewhere in the sale every one of almost 50 modern-day classics from a single-owner collection was sold for a combined total of £215,236, and two important Brough Superior SS-80 motorcycles realized a total of more than £130,000 – £63,100 for an original, unrestored 981cc 1925 model, and £68,700 for the 1930 De Luxe 'Black Bess' once owned by C E 'Titch' Allen.
+Elsewhere in the sale every one of almost 50 modern-day classics from a single-owner collection was sold for a combined total of £215,236, and two important Brough Superior SS-80 motorcycles realised a total of more than £130,000 – £63,100 for an original, unrestored 981cc 1925 model, and £68,700 for the 1930 De Luxe 'Black Bess' once owned by C E 'Titch' Allen.
 A 1930 Brough Superior Overhead 680 motorcycle project doubled its top estimate to achieve £59,740.

 The Motor Car and Automobilia departments recorded the highest total to date at the annual pre-London to Brighton Veteran Car Run auction